 Unfortunately, a lot of dump-and-go recipes you’ll find online seem to lack creativity and flavor—think mixing canned beans and salsa on top of a chicken breast (blah).
 Luckily, I am a stickler for maximizing flavor, so your taste buds definitely won’t be bored with this recipe!

-Why you’ll like this recipe
+Why you’ll like this vegan white bean stew

 Dump-and-go.
 See above.
 Dump and go = no hands-on cooking!